-With the new season beginning on March in Australia and finishing in December in Abu Dhabi, the Federation Internationale de l’Automobile has recently finalised some new aerodynamic regulations for the upcoming Formula 1 season.
+With the new season beginning in March in Australia and finishing in December in Abu Dhabi, the Federation Internationale de l'Automobile has recently finalised some new aerodynamic regulations for the upcoming Formula 1 season.
 All aimed at making Formula 1 racing more competitive, it is thought the new rules will improve the on-track action and minimise the difficulty of following another car closely.

 So what are the new rules changes for 2019?

 The simplified and new front wing